-Due to the delay of USWBSI Year 2013 award, we have just set down the sub account for our project in NDSU.
-We are now conducting the experiments for Aims 2-3.
-In addition, although the delay we have still very actively been conducting the Aim 1 study, e.g. survey D3D and DON for barley samples from researchers in our state.
+Due to the delay of USWBSI Year 2012 award, we have set down the sub account for our project in NDSU end of 2012.
+Although the delay we are still able to conduct Aim 1 study, e.g. survey D3D and DON for barley samples from researchers in our state.
 So far, approximately 100 samples (from 2011 or early) and 50 samples (from 2012) have been analyzed for DON and DON-3-glucoside from my lab by collaborating with colleagues, such as Drs.
 Paul Schwarz and Senay Simsek.
+Part of Aim 1 results will be orally presented by Dr. Schwarz on 2013 ASBC annual meeting (titled: Occurrence of Deoxynivalenol-3-Glucoside in Barley and Malt from North Dakota).

-The results of this study sever the starting point for our lab to investigate the toxic effects of DON, D3G, and other DON metabolites on human health.
+We are now focusing on conducting the experiments for Aims 2-3.
+The results of aims 2-3 study will sever the starting point for our lab to further investigate possible toxic effects of DON, D3G, and other DON metabolites on human health.